 Too spicy?

 If you over-do the spice, it’s challenging to take it back.
-What helps is stirring in more cashew cream at the end and that should mellow out the spice.
+What helps is stirring in more cashew cream at the end and that should mellow out the spicy heat.

 How to Store + Reheat Tofu Tikka Masala